nikhilnair31/pisswash/README.md

 ## Todo

-- [ ] Work on selection screen UI
-- [ ] Create prefab for scenes to be clickable, have scene name and previous score etc.
-- [ ] Add back button in seelction screen
 - [ ] Add water bottle, beer, whiskey and mystery shots; each with different effects

 ## Done

+- [x] Add back button in seelction screen
+- [x] Work on selection screen UI
+- [x] Create prefab for scenes to be clickable, have scene name and previous score etc.
 - [x] Moved stain and kidney stone effects into Effect script
 - [x] Box out more levels
 - [x] Create stains when slapped